razmakaz/craigbot-converter/README.md

 ## Description

-Craig Converter is a web application that allows users to upload ZIP files containing FLAC audio files.
+Craigbot Converter is a web application that allows users to upload ZIP files containing FLAC audio files.
 The application processes these files, converts them to MP3 format, and provides a download link for the processed files.
 It also supports real-time progress updates via WebSockets.

 ## Requirements